Maximum and Average Pell Grants over Time

 Notes & Sources

-SOURCES: U.S. Department of Education, Federal Pell Grant Program End-of-Year Report, 1976-77 through 2013-14; Federal Student Aid Data Center, Title IV Program Volume Reports and Aid Recipients Summary; calculations by the authors.
+SOURCES: U.S. Department of Education, Federal Pell Grant Program End-of-Year Report, 1977-78 through 2016-17; U.S. Department of Education, Federal Student Aid Data Center, Title IV Program Volume Reports and Aid Recipients Summary; calculations by the authors.

-- The maximum Pell Grant is the most frequently cited measure of the subsidies provided by the program.
-However, most students receive smaller grants because they are enrolled part time or because their incomes and assets (or those of their parents or spouses) reduce their aid eligibility.
-In 2014-15, when the maximum Pell Grant was $5,730, the average grant was $3,673.
+- The maximum Pell Grant is the most frequently cited measure of per-student subsidies provided by the program.
+However, most students receive smaller grants because they are enrolled part time or because their family incomes and assets reduce their aid eligibility.
+In 2017-18, when the maximum Pell Grant was $5,920, the average grant was $4,010.